superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 !pip install pytesseract
 !pip install bitsandbytes accelerate peft safetensors sentencepiece
 ```

-Load your document and split it into chunks of the required size.
+Next, we load our document and split it into chunks of the required size.

 ```python
 from langchain.document_loaders import UnstructuredPDFLoader